Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Nematicity and non-Fermi liquid behavior

 To quantify the broken $C_{6}$ symmetry, we introduce point-group resolved Pomeranchuk order parameters defined as $ \xi_{d_{x^2-y^2}} = \sum_{\bolds{k}} d_{x^2-y^2} (\bolds{k}) n_{\bolds{k}} $ and $ \xi_{d_{xy}} = \sum_{\bolds{k}} d_{xy}(\bolds{k}) n_{\bolds{k}}, $ with $\sum_{\bolds{k}}=1$~\cite{Kiesel2013}.
 The form factors, $d_{x^2-y^2}=\cos(k_x)-\cos(\sqrt{3}k_y/2)\cos(k_x/2)$ and $d_{xy}=\sqrt{3}\sin(\sqrt{3}k_y/2)\sin(k_x/2)$, describe the distortion of the Fermi surface in the point group $C_{6}$, and $\xi$ is a real number with values between zero (when $C_{6}$ is preserved) and unity.

 Figure \ref{fig:xi_alpha}(a) displays $\xi$ against the band filling.
-We can see that, as the band filling is reduced, $\xi$ starts to grow, and at a critical band filling $\ave{n_{\rm c}}$, $\xi_{d_{xy}}$ in the regular band model and $\xi_{d_{x^2-y^2}}$ in the PFB model respectively undergo first-order phase transitions~\cite{Yamase2005, Kitatani2017th}. $\ave{n_{\rm c}}$ is shown to depend sensitively on the strength of the repulsion, which is natural because the Pomeranchuk instability is correlation-driven.
-The critical band filling for the present choice of parameters is $\ave{n_{\rm c}}=1.02$ for PFB~[vertical blue line in Fig.~\ref{fig:xi_alpha}(a)].
-At this filling, the onset of nematicity is accompanied by a Lifshitz transition, where the Fermi surface delineated by the ridges in $|G_{\bolds{k}}|^2$ is not only distorted but undergoes a topological change from closed to open structures; compare panel (b) with (c) in Fig.~\ref{fig:chis_nk_tp015}.
-We can also see $\ave{n_{\rm c}}$ and $\xi$ are sensitive to the area of the flat regions as well.
-For the regular band model with $t'=0$ with no flat portion, $\ave{n_{\rm c}}= 0.908$ and $\xi$ diminishes below $\ave{n_{\rm c}}$, see SM~\cite{Suppmat}.
-This suggests that breaking of the $C_{6}$ symmetry is more severe in systems with larger flat subregions.
+We can see that, as the band filling is reduced, $\xi$ starts to grow, and at a critical band filling $\ave{n_{{\rm c_{1}}}}=1.02$~[vertical blue line in Fig.~\ref{fig:xi_alpha}(a)], $\xi_{d_{xy}}$ undergoes a first-order phase transition~\cite{Yamase2005, Kitatani2017th}.
+At this filling, the onset of nematicity is accompanied by a Lifshitz transition, where the Fermi surface delineated by the ridges in $|G_{\bolds{k}}|^2$~(not shown) is not only distorted but undergoes a topological change from closed to open structures.